The Tool Shed Blog

 Tracking Google AdWords campaigns in HubSpot with the Ads Add-on

-HubSpot has an integration with Google Ads in a way so that any marketer can have all the relevant information in one place.
-Both Google AdWords and Facebook ads can be tracked here.
+HubSpot has successfully integrated with Google Ads in such a way that any marketer can access all the pertinent information in one place.
+Your Google AdWords and Facebook ad campaigns can both be tracked efficiently here.

 HubSpot and Google AdWords

-HubSpot uses a tracking template that can be placed on the campaign level in Google Ads.
-You may rest assured that any parameters that already exist or are added at the account or campaign levels will be merged with the HubSpot parameters at the campaign level in your AdWords tracking.
+For your convenience, HubSpot utilizes a tracking template that can be positioned at the campaign level in Google Ads.
+You can rest assured knowing that any parameters that already exist or are added at the account or campaign levels will be merged with the HubSpot parameters at the campaign level in your AdWords tracking.

-The URL parameters used by HubSpot and that are automatically added are the following:
+The URL parameters used by HubSpot that are added automatically are as follows:

 hsa_cam={campaignid}hsa_grp={adgroupid}hsa_mt={matchtype}hsa_src={network}hsa_ad={creative}hsa_acc={ID of account/customer}hsa_net={adwords}hsa_kw={keyword}utm_term={keyword}hsa_tgt={targetid}utm_campaign={_utmcampaign} - set by default to the name of the AdWords campaign or, if you associate your ad with a HubSpot campaign, the HubSpot campaign nameutm_source=adwordsutm_medium=ppchsa_ver=3